-- development and distribution of the FE solver PERMAS and the joint pre- and post-processor VisPER. - development of new and efficient numerical and graphical methods, - development of software for new hardware architectures (such as parallel computers), - coupling of PERMAS and VisPER with other software systems (such as pre- and postprocessors and MBS systems), - consultancy and training of users, - · consulting by analysis projects.
+- development and distribution of the FE solver PERMAS and the joint pre- and post-processor VisPER, - development of new and efficient numerical and graphical methods, - development of software for new hardware architectures (such as parallel computers), - increasing customer productivity by creation of efficient analysis workflows, e.g. coupling of PERMAS and VisPER with other software systems (such as pre- and postprocessors and MBS systems), - consultancy and training of users, - consulting by analysis projects.